 The mesh facility includes an additional coordination function called MCF that is usable only in an MBSS.
 A mesh STA shall implement the MCF only.
 MCF has both a contention based channel access and contention free channel access mechanism.
 The contention based mechanism is EDCA and the contention free mechanism is called the MCF controlled channel access (MCCA).
 MCF uses the default values for the PTKSA, GTKSA and STKSA Replay Counters.
 The operation rules of the EDCA are defined in 10.22.2 (HCF Contention based channel access (EDCA)).
 The operation rules of the MCCA are defined in in 10.23.2 (MCF controlled channel access (MCCA)).

 TGax Editor: Create new subclause 10.2.5a

+10.2.5a Multi-User coordination function (MUCF)

+An HE BSS allows the schedule of MU PPDUs in the UL and the DL directions.
+An HE AP shall implement MUCF.
+MUCF has a contention based channel access, a multi-user controlled channel access mechanism, and an UL OFDMA-based random acess mechanism.
+The operation rules of the EDCA are defined in 10.22.2 and 27.2.5.
+The multi-user controlled channel access mechanism allows an HE AP STA to assign to a group of its associated non-AP STAs resource units to participate in either HE DL MU or HE UL MU operations as described in 27.2 and 27.5.1.

+UL OFDMA-based randsom acces is a mechanism that allows HE STAs to randomly select resource units assigned by an HE AP STA as described in 27.5.4.

-Combined use of DCF, PCF, and HCF
+Combined use of DCF, PCF, HCF, and MUCF

-The DCF and a centralized coordination function (either PCF or HCF) are defined so they may operate within the same BSS.
+The DCF and a centralized coordination function (either PCF,HCF, or MUCF) are defined so they may operate within the same BSS.
 When a PC is operating in a BSS, the PCF and DCF access methods alternate, with a CFP followed by a CP.
 This is described in greater detail in10.4 (PCF).
 When an HC is operating in a BSS, it may generate an alternation of CFP and CP in the same way as a PC, using the DCF access method only during the CP.
 The HCF access methods (controlled and contention based) operate sequentially when the channel is in CP.
 Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.22 (HCF)

 References: